 - Gatling Blaster Carapace

-For 1,495 points, this is an incredibly aggressive list with a lot of medium- to short-range punch.
-The Axiom Maniple benefit is a nice one, allowing you to ensure your charge orders go off on your Reavers.
+For 1,490 points, this is an incredibly aggressive list with a lot of medium- to short-range punch.
+The Axiom Maniple benefit allowing you to help ensure your charge orders go off on your combat Reaver even if an earlier order failed.
 Just remember to issue your orders to your knights last, to keep the benefit to your Titans.

-Rather than giving command to the biggest titan on the field, Princeps Senioris will go to our Reaver which has subbed in for a Warhound with Mainstay of the Legion, allowing them to use Sub-motive Reactors to move at boosted speed without pushing the reactor.
+Rather than giving command to the biggest titan on the field, Princeps Seniores will go to our combat focused Reaver which has subbed in for a Warhound with Mainstay of the Legion, allowing them to use Motive Sub-Reactor upgrade to move at boosted speed without pushing the reactor.
 This will help ensure your Princeps can close the gap to bring both the chainfist and the melta cannon’s Fusion trait to bear.
-The Reckless Maverick personal trait will allow them to double activate in a single phase, posing the threat of multiple moves (potentially combined with the charge order) or an absolutely devastating combat phase with two activations each of the chainfist and melta cannon.
+The Reckless Maverick personal trait will allow them to double activate in a single phase, posing the threat of multiple moves (potentially combined with the charge order for multiple charge attacks) or an absolutely devastating combat phase with two activations each of the chainfist and melta cannon.
 As this Titan won’t push for movement or weapons, we should have ample reactor plasma to pay the cost for the double activation.

 Playing against Gryphonicus